lauuramarttin/CIS350-HW2-Martin/README.md

 # Laura Martin Ybañez
-* I like programming
+* I love spending the day in the mountains and camping at night.
-* I love reading
+* I love reading and hanging out with my friends and my boyfriend.
 * I would like to improve my programming skills

 ## Technical Background